agnopm/ports/CONTRIBUTING.md

 This usually stays at `1`, but this tells you what version of the current software version you are packaging.

-That is to say, if you make a port for version `0.2.2` and you push it, `release` will be `1`, but if you later make a change to the port but the version is still `0.2.2`, then `release` will now be `2`.
+That is to say, if you make a port with version `0.2.2` and you push it, `release` will be `1`, but if you later make a change to the port but the version is still `0.2.2`, then `release` will now be `2`.